KartikSingh023/code-it/README.md

 ## Contribute

-We are accepting contributions to codeBox!
+We are accepting contributions to Code-IT!
 Check out [CONTRIBUTING.md](./CONTRIBUTING.md) to learn more.
 Make sure to read our [docs](./docs/DOCS.md) to learn about the set up process.

 Feel free to make an issue if you have any inquiry or doubt.
 Use the `question` label for this.

 ## What Is It?

-**codeBox RCE** is a service that provides a remote environment to run your code in.
+**Code-IT RCE** is a service that provides a remote environment to run your code in.
 Execution occurs in a containerized space.
 The API supports programming in 3 languages (Python, Javascript and C++), potentially extendable to support more.

 This RCE project provides a basic API to execute programs on a remote server.
 Basic code validation is performed to prevent possibly malicious code.